saepulhilal/Airline-Ticket-Predictions/README.md

 # Airline Ticket Predictions

-## Tujuan
+## Objective

-Program ini dibuat untuk menganalisis kumpulan data pemesanan penerbangan yang diperoleh dari situs Ease My Trip dan melakukan berbagai uji hipotesis statistik untuk mendapatkan informasi yang bermakna.
-Model KNeighborsRegressor, SVR, DecisionTreeRegressor, RandomForestRegressor dan GradientBoostingRegressor akan digunakan untuk melatih kumpulan data dan memprediksi harga tiket pesawat.
-Ease My Trip adalah platform internet untuk memesan tiket penerbangan, dan karenanya merupakan platform yang digunakan calon penumpang untuk membeli tiket.
-Hasil dari analisa ini akan sangat bermanfaat bagi penumpang.
+This program was created to analyze flight booking data obtained from the Ease My Trip website and perform various statistical hypothesis tests to obtain meaningful information.
+The KNeighborsRegressor, SVR, DecisionTreeRegressor, RandomForestRegressor, and GradientBoostingRegressor models will be used to train the dataset and predict flight ticket prices.
+Ease My Trip is an online platform for booking flight tickets and is therefore the platform used by prospective passengers to purchase tickets.
+The results of this analysis will be highly beneficial for passengers.

 ---

-## Kesimpulan
+## Conclusion

-- Dataset terdiri dari 300,153 entri dan 11 kolom, termasuk atribut seperti airline, flight, source_city, departure_time, stops, arrival_time, destination_city, type, duration, days_left, dan price.
-Kemudian dilakukan pengambilan sample sebanyak 50.000
+- The dataset consists of 300,153 entries and 11 columns, including attributes such as airline, flight, source_city, departure_time, stops, arrival_time, destination_city, type, duration, days_left, and price.
+A sample of 50,000 entries was then taken.

-- Tidak ada missing value dan data duplicate pada setiap kolom dataset.
+- There are no missing values or duplicate data in any column of the dataset.

-- Setelah itu dilakukan pemisahan dataset pada data sampel menjadi data train sebanyak 40,000 entri dan data test sebanyak 10,000 entri.
+- The dataset was then split into a training dataset of 40,000 entries and a testing dataset of 10,000 entries.

-- Kemudian pada data train akan dipilih bebera kolom sebagai fitur.
-Pemilihan fitur menggunakan uji Pearson, Kendall, Cardinality dan Multicolinear. setelah pengujian tersebut kolom yang terpilih adalah airline, source_city, departure_time, stops, arrival_time, destination_city, type, duration, days_left
+- Then, several columns were selected as features in the training data.
+Feature selection was performed using Pearson, Kendall, Cardinality, and Multicolinear tests.
+After testing, the selected columns were airline, source_city, departure_time, stops, arrival_time, destination_city, type, duration, and days_left.

-- Beirkutnya adalah proses machine learning dengan menguji fitur dengan target menggunakan model KNeighborsRegressor, SVR, DecisionTreeRegressor, RandomForestRegressor dan GradientBoostingRegressor.
-Hasil dari pengujian menunjukan bahwa kolom RandomForestRegressor memiliki r2 score terbaik dibanding yang lain.
-Maka RandomForestRegressor terpilih menjadi model untuk memprediksi harga tiket pesawat.
+- Next is the machine learning process by testing the features with the target using the KNeighborsRegressor, SVR, DecisionTreeRegressor, RandomForestRegressor, and GradientBoostingRegressor models.
+The results of the testing show that the RandomForestRegressor column has the best r2 score compared to the others.
+Therefore, RandomForestRegressor is selected as the model for predicting airplane ticket prices.

-- Model RandomForestRegressor memberikan kinerja yang baik dalam memprediksi harga tiket pesawat, dengan hasil MAE, MSE, RMSE, MAPE, dan R2 yang cukup baik.
+- The RandomForestRegressor model performs well in predicting airplane ticket prices, with satisfactory results for MAE, MSE, RMSE, MAPE, and R2.

-- Kolom days_left memiliki pengaruh paling besar di antara semua fitur, menjadi fitur yang paling dominan dalam membuat prediksi.
+- The days_left column has the greatest influence among all features, making it the most dominant feature in making predictions.

 ---

-Untuk melihat hasil deployment bisa dilihat pada [HuggingFace](https://huggingface.co/spaces/saepulhilal/milestone2)
+To see the deployment results, visit [HuggingFace](https://huggingface.co/spaces/saepulhilal/milestone2)